What Does It Mean When A Website is Not Secure + How to Fix It?

 Brand reputation

 Customers may perceive your business as untrustworthy or unprofessional if they see a security warning.
 This negative impression can spread, leading to a loss of credibility and customer loyalty, especially if security breaches or data theft occur.
-Research shows if your customers’ confidential information gets compromised, 65% of them won’t return to your site.
+Research shows that if your customers’ confidential information gets compromised, 65% of them won’t return to your site.

 SEO performance